hauleth/hauleth/content/post/stop-spreading-crap-at-my-home.md

 **Disclaimer:** Yes, this is a rant.
 Yes, I am displeased with state of software.
 And yes, I can use some harsh words.
 You were warned.

-For a some time now we have [Filesystem Hierarchy Standard][fhs] which describes which data goes where in your \*nix installation.
+For some time now we have [Filesystem Hierarchy Standard][fhs] which describes which data goes where in your \*nix installation.
 In fact we have that for 28 years, which is almost as long as I live.
 This is quite some time.
 But for whatever reason we apply that only for the system hierarchy and we cannot have